Police: Homeowner with gun confronts suspect with ax

 A news release from Burlington police says the suspect identified as 29-year-old William Lawrence Cowan tried to enter the house through a back door on Sunday morning, with an ax that belonged to the homeowner.

-Police say the homeowner pointed the shotgun at Cowan, causing him to leave the ax behind and run away from the house.
+Police say the homeowner pointed the shotgun at Cowan, who dropped the ax and ran.
 Cowan was arrested two blocks away without incident.

 Cowan is charged with “break or enter a building with the intent to commit felony/larceny.”
 He’s being held in the Alamance County Detention Center on a $5,000 bond.
 It’s unclear whether he had an attorney who could speak for him.